dhoyle/splicedocs-jekyll/pages/DBaaS/Intro.DBaaSOnly.md

 * Our [About the Splice Machine Database Service](dbaas_about.html) topic introduces this edition of Splice Machine and links to main documentation pages related to the service.
-* Spend some time learning more about [creating and using Zeppelin notebooks](dbaas_zep_getstarted.html), which you can use to prepare and run SQL DDL and DML, stored procedures, Java, Scala, and Python and Spark-SQL programs with Splice Machine data, all without writing code.
+* Spend some time learning more about [creating and using Jupyter notebooks](dbaas_jup_getstarted.html), which you can use to prepare and run SQL DDL and DML, stored procedures, Java, Scala, and Python and Spark-SQL programs with Splice Machine data, all without writing code.